 AMD only affects the macula and therefore only impacts the central vision, never resulting in complete loss of vision.

 What treatment is there for AMD?

 At the moment there is no cure for AMD.
 However recent studies have also shown some evidence that diet can help reduce the risk of AMD progression; Vegetables such as broccoli and kale are rich in certain pigments and antioxidants which aid in this.
 Quitting smoking will also help to reduce the risk of AMD development.

-For people with AMD there some treatment options available to slow the progression of blood vessel growth.
-For some cases patient may be treated with Photo dynamic therapy (PDT) to minimise further deterioration to the vision.
+For people with AMD, there are some treatment options available to slow the progression of blood vessel growth.
+In some cases, patients may be treated with Photodynamic therapy (PDT) to minimise further deterioration of the vision.

-Lucentis injections are another treatment approved by National Institute for Health and Care Excellence (NICE) for the treatment of wet AMD.
+Lucentis injections are another treatment approved by the National Institute for Health and Care Excellence (NICE) for the treatment of wet AMD.
 Used to reduce the creation of abnormal blood vessels under the retina it is administered by injection directly into the eye.
-For best results most patients have a minimum of 3 injections but more may be required depending on the severity of the vessel growth.
-These injections have been proved to drastically improve the final quality of vision for patients with wet AMD.
-However the treatment is only effective in the early stages before the wet AMD has caused chronic scarring of the retina.
+For best results, most patients have a minimum of 3 injections but more may be required depending on the severity of the vessel growth.
+These injections have been proven to drastically improve the final quality of vision for patients with wet AMD.
+However, the treatment is only effective in the early stages before the wet AMD has caused chronic scarring of the retina.